spicahan/extio_qmx/README.md

 That's pretty much it.
 Now you can change frequency from 3 places - from the spectrum display, from the logger main window, or from QMX.

-## **NO TX in I/Q Mode!**

-Remember, **when in I/Q mode, your QMX won't TX and there's no audio coming out from the headphone jack**.
-So this project right now is not super useful - it only gives a taste of what it would look like eventually.
-However, I'm considering creating a slightly different version of `extio.dll` to **work with QMX that's in non-I/Q mode**.
-When I/Q is disabled, you can TX.
-When it's in Digi mode, you can get a 3kHz-wide bandwidth in USB (upper sideband).
-It's quite narrow for spectrum display, but it's better than nothing.
-Stay tuned!

 ## How to build